gravity-ui/uikit/src/components/RadioButton/README.md

 ### Width

-To control the width of the `RadioButton` use the `width` property.
+To control the width of the `RadioButton`, use the `width` property.

 <!--LANDING_BLOCK